forseti-security/forseti-security/google/cloud/security/inventory/README.md

 4. Follow these instructions to establish a secure connection using [SQL Proxy](https://cloud.google.com/sql/docs/mysql-connect-proxy#connecting_mysql_client)

 ## How to Run
-After running setup.py, you need to install and configure service account key.
+If you are running in the local environment, you need to install and configure service account key.

 ### Install Service Account Key
 1. Create a key for the Compute Engine default service account.
-2. Permission the service account the following IAM policy:
+2. Permission the service account with the following IAM policy:
     * Project Browser
     * Cloud SQL Editor
 3. Download the key to your local env.